BLCM/bl3mods/Apocalyptech/enemy_spawn_changes/infighting/README.md

 Amusingly, DLC3 riders can end up attacking their own mounts!

+Varkid evolutions might reset their usual allegiances; all the enemies in the Hemovorous fight seem to continue to focus on you.
+The Revenants in Scryer's Crypt (and the adds during The Seer battle) likewise always attack the player.

 Changelog
 =========

+**v1.3.0** - Apr 14, 2020
+ * Updated with DLC6 enemies

 **v1.2.0** - Nov 11, 2020
  * Updated with DLC5 enemies